nodejs/node/deps/npm/doc/misc/npm-config.md

 1. devDependencies are not installed at the topmost level when running local `npm install` without any arguments.
 2. Set the NODE_ENV="production" for lifecycle scripts.

+### progress

+* Default: true
+* Type: Boolean

+When set to `true`, npm will display a progress bar during time intensive operations, if `process.stderr` is a TTY.

+Set to `false` to suppress the progress bar.

 ### proprietary-attribs